Eyes On: Aotearoa

 You’ll rarely, if ever, travel as far to reach a place as one does when one travels to New Zealand.
 If you fly to Auckland opposite the Earth’s rotation as one might from, say, Los Angeles, you would miss an entire day of the week.

-“There’s an entire Tuesday that I’ll never live through,” joked photographer Rachael Thompson.
+“There’s an entire Tuesday I never lived through,” joked photographer Rachael Thompson.
 “Once you get there, you don’t miss it.”

 The country sits on a landmass that’s among the youngest geological formations on the planet, with active volcanoes, black sand beaches and thousands of species that no longer thrive at other latitudes.